mestocks/gwas-workshop/README.md

 ##Perform an association study

-We will start with some simple tests of association on just one of the traits, `fo`, which indicates whether an individual is a *Faeder* or non-*Faeder* morph.
+We will start with some simple tests of association the *Faeder* morph trait.
 That is, are there markers associated with an individual being either a *Faeder* or a non-*Faeder* (i.e. a *Satellite* or *Independent*) morph?
 This trait is indicated by the phenotype `fo` and is a categorical trait, so we can start by using a logistic regression:
 ```{r }
 fo.MLR <- mlreg(fo ~ 1, data = ruff.data, trait = "binomial")
 ```